Christmas In Canterbury 2025

 For the best way to give the gift of Canterbury, take a look at the Canterbury Gift Card (available as digital and physical cards)

-Launching on Friday 14 November 2025 the event attracts thousands of visitors as the city’s medieval streets will dazzle with six miles of twinkling lights, delightful festive window displays, Christmas trees, snowfall and live entertainment at different stages across the city - including within the Cathedral’s historic Precincts.
+Friday 14 November 2025 from 5pm-8pm watch the city’s medieval streets dazzle with six miles of twinkling lights, delightful festive window displays, Christmas trees, snowfall and live entertainment at different stages across the city.
+There are 12 themed locations stretching from Westgate Hall to Whitefriars, where you can see the lights twinkle from any location.

-The modern Christmas fayre will feature a range of picturesque German-style wooden huts, stretching across the high street, Whitefriars open air shopping area and into the stunning cathedral grounds.
+Canterbury's Christmas Market is a joy to behold, with traditional wooden huts dotted across the city and within Canterbury Cathedral's precincts.
+It features a range of picturesque German-style wooden huts, stretching across the high street, Whitefriars open air shopping area and into the stunning cathedral grounds.

 There will be free entry to the Precincts during the market, and sightseers will only need to pay to go inside the Cathedral and Cloister during visiting hours.

-Shoppers can be sure of finding that perfect gift thanks to a host of luxury brands, high-street favourites, boutiques, and artisan makers in the historic city, including over 120 retailers in the Christmas Market’s German-style huts.
+Shoppers can be sure of finding that perfect gift thanks to a host of luxury brands, high-street favourites, boutiques, and artisan makers in the historic city.
+The city boasts award-winning Christmas Window displays, locally sourced produce and handmade gifts - something to suit all stockings!

 Traditional cheer continues into the evenings with a wide choice of entertainment venues and a huge range of fine-dining restaurants, stylish bars, cosy pubs, eateries, and amazing street food stalls across the city’s distinctive quarters and historic areas - even the most demanding foodie can enjoy a festive feast!